 Do it Yourself Postpartum Workout Plan

 If you have the time, circuit training (completing timed exercises back-to-back) will be the most effective way to gain strength and shed baby weight.
 Here are 5 things to focus on in your postpartum workout plan.

-Step 1: MOVE.
+- MOVE.
 This is your cardio.
 You can move by adding additional steps into your day, jogging, running, utilizing cardio machines, or participating in cardio based classes/DVDs.
 The key is to be moving more than you are stagnant, and you must ensure that your heart rate rises above it’s typical rhythm.
 When you raise your heartrate, it sends the message to the body that it’s time to work, grow, and gain strength/endurance.

-Step 2: STRENGTH.
+- STRENGTH.
 Utilizing weights or your own body weight can both be beneficial.
 Fancy, hard-to-do exercises are not needed to make your stronger.
 Lunges, squats, push-ups, and pull-ups can be done daily to meet your goals.
 Watching videos or taking classes are great ways to ensure that you are completing the exercises correctly.

-Step 3: CORE.
+- CORE.
 Core strength is important for overall health, and pregnancy alters the state of the abdominal muscles.
 Take the time to focus on core strength exercises such as planks, supermans, and balancing work to help pull those muscles back to where they belong.

-Step 5: PATIENCE.
+- PATIENCE.
 Be kind to yourself, as you grew, birthed, and are nourishing a baby.
 Keep a balanced lifestyle and know that you will regain and possibly surpass your pre-baby self with dedication and patience.

 A woman’s body is capable of so much, including becoming stronger and reaching goals never accomplished before having a baby.
 Remember to be kind to yourself.
 Give yourself time to heal and to get to your goal.
 Check with your doctor before starting this postpartum workout plan.
 You got this mama!